Celebrate Hispanic Heritage Month: Honoring Rich Cultures & Histories

 Hispanic/Latino Population Boom

 The Latino community in the U.S. is growing faster than a reggaeton beat at a summer fiesta.
-As of 2020, the U.S. hit 62.1 million, making them the largest ethnic or racial minority in the country.
+As of 2020, the U.S. Hispanic population hit 62.1 million, making them the largest ethnic or racial minority in the country.
 From 2010 to 2020, over half of the U.S. population growth came from the Hispanic or Latino community.

 YearU.S.
 Hispanic Population